Woman with long brown hair smiles, wearing a purple scarf, in front of a brick wall.

 Chief Strategist

-For over 25 years, Sara Janjigian Trifiro has been focused on helping professional services and nonprofit organizations develop and execute marketing and business development programs.
+For over 30 years, Sara Janjigian Trifiro has helped nonprofit organizations and professional services firms design and execute marketing, fundraising, and business development strategies that drive growth and impact.

-As the founder and leader of SJT Marketing LLC, she works as a fractional CMO allowing small-to mid sized organizations meet their revenue goals through smart and obtainable marketing and sales operations.
-She has led communications and growth efforts at several professional services and consulting firms including Johnson Global Accountancy, Changing Our World, Inc., Beacon Interactive Systems, and TEAMWORx.
-Prior to launching SJT Marketing, Sara directed the marketing efforts for the $70M National Not-for-Profit and Higher Education Practice of Grant Thornton.
+Sara is the founder and principal of SJT Marketing LLC, where she serves as a fractional CMO for small- to mid-sized organizations seeking to meet revenue targets through smart, achievable marketing and sales operations.
+She has led communications and growth efforts at professional services and consulting firms including Wright Collective, Johnson Global Accountancy, Changing Our World, Inc., Beacon Interactive Systems, and TEAMWORx.
+Earlier in her career, she directed marketing for the $70M National Not-for-Profit and Higher Education Practice at Grant Thornton.
+A strategist at heart, Sara specializes in uncovering marketing blind spots and building go-to-market systems that generate leads and cultivate donor and client relationships.
+She has developed numerous programs and publications focused on governance, fiscal management, accounting, and fundraising to engage stakeholders and drive results.

-Passionately dedicated to women’s leadership, Sara served as board member and Vice-Chair of Advancement for the Armenian Women’s International Association and an instrumental part of several of the recent conferences and programs.
-She was also a founding member of the New England Women@Grant Thornton Initiative and Co-Chair of the Small Business Association of New England’s Women’s Business Network where she helped to strengthen the network of women.
+Passionate about advancing women’s leadership, Sara has served as a board member and Vice Chair of Advancement for the Armenian Women’s International Association, where she played a key role in organizing conferences and programs.
+She was also a founding member of the New England Women@Grant Thornton Initiative and Co-Chair of the Small Business Association of New England’s Women’s Business Network, strengthening networks and opportunities for women in business.

-• Platinum MarCom Award for Guide for JGA Navigating PCAOB Inspections
+• Platinum MarCom Award – Guide for JGA Navigating PCAOB Inspections

-• MarCom Gold Award for Interactive Direct Marketing Campaign
+• MarCom Gold Award – Interactive Direct Marketing Campaign

 Representative Book Publishing & White Paper Projects